-Some barriers may be removed by your users (such as moving furniture or planters); others will require your maintenance staff or a general contractor.
-The database allows your facility manager to make overall and/or specific judgement calls about how to allocate those responsibilities.
+Some barriers may be removed by your users (such as moving trash receptacles, furniture, or planters); others will require your maintenance staff or a general contractor.
+The SBS database allows your ADA program manager or specific facility manager to make overall and/or specific judgment calls about how to allocate those responsibilities.
 The database can then produce prioritized task lists for each responsible party following your capital budget.
 Another data field that is included in the database is the funding source.
 It may be used to plan which funds will be used for the removal of each barrier or each type of barrier.
 For example, certain barriers will probably be budgeted for removal under an ADA barrier removal fund.
 Others will be removed during future alterations as part of those alterations funds.
 Still others may be eligible for outside funding.
-In nonprofit organizations, it may even be desirable to solicit donations for the removal of certain high-profile barriers.
 Use of this field in the database will simplify the capital planning process by using the automated sorting and mathematical capabilities of the database.

 The system is designed to automatically set generic priorities based upon surveyed characteristics of each barrier and your particular concerns.
 It then allows you to modify those priorities based on specific circumstances or reset them in the future whenever needed.
 Task priorities are easily reset based on your current needs, and capital budget reports are automatically updated.
 When a request is made for the removal of a specific barrier, the entire system can be updated to reflect that request with truly minimal effort, whether the request comes a week after the reports are finished or five years later.
-Revised reports may be printed at any time.
+Revised reports may be viewed or printed at any time.